 The Principles of PRINCE2 can be considered to be the philosophies behind the method and what has been found to be the keys to project success.
 These are kept in mind and considered at all time throughout the course of the project to steer it in the right direction – which is customer satisfaction.
 A satisfied customer defines a successful project.

-1. Continued Business Justification: the goals, requirements and expectations that were set out at the very beginning of the project must continue to remain valid and viable throughout the life of a project
+The goals, requirements and expectations that were set out at the very beginning of the project must continue to remain valid and viable throughout the life of a project.

-2. Learn from Experience: this Principle is true for any aspect of life and deters a project from wasting resources on things that have proven not to work in the past, as well as guides towards practices that do yield results
+This Principle is true for any aspect of life and deters a project from wasting resources on things that have proven not to work in the past, as well as guides towards practices that do yield results.

-4. Manage by Stages:dividing a project into stages allows for regular review and assists in making decisions on the way forward by managing portions of the project at a time instead of trying to tackle the entire affair as a single massive entity
+Dividing a project into stages allows for regular review and assists in making decisions on the way forward by managing portions of the project at a time instead of trying to tackle the entire affair as a single massive entity.

-5. Manage by Exception: this Principle saves time, money and resources by only involving the Project Board at agreed upon intervals (usually the end of each stage) when their input is required for authorisation
+This Principle saves time, money and resources by only involving the Project Board at agreed upon intervals (usually the end of each stage) when their input is required for authorisation.

-6. Focus on Products: this might just be the most important Principle of the PRINCE2 method as it reminds everyone involved to keep their eye on the “prize” – which is a quality product that meets the expectations and needs of The Customer
+This might just be the most important Principle of the PRINCE2 method as it reminds everyone involved to keep their eye on the “prize” – which is a quality product that meets the expectations and needs of The Customer.

 Project Management is a highly rewarding career – both personally and financially and the method is relatively easy to learn.
 A good quality project management course in the PRINCE2 method will teach you everything that you need to know about PRINCE2 and how to apply the method to real life project situations.
 Online courses are gaining popularity as they allow you to study in your own time and at your own pace.
 They can be completed in a reasonably short period of time so you can earn your PRINCE2 project management certification and begin your new career in almost no time at all.
 And with professionals constantly being in demand, the job market is wide open with various roles to choose from.